Gaya/queryloader2/README.md

 QueryLoader2
 ==============
-QueryLoader2 is a better version of the old script posted in 2009.
-It serves the main purpose of preloading the images on your website by showing an overlay and a loading bar.
-It automatically fetches all your images and background images and preloads them before showing the webpage.
+QueryLoader2 serves the main purpose of pre-loading the images on your website by showing an overlay and a loading bar.
+It automatically fetches all your images and background images and pre-loads them before showing the web page.

 [![Code Climate](https://codeclimate.com/github/Gaya/QueryLoader2/badges/gpa.svg)](https://codeclimate.com/github/Gaya/QueryLoader2)
 [![Build Status](https://travis-ci.org/Gaya/queryloader2.svg?branch=master)](https://travis-ci.org/Gaya/queryloader2)